Celebrate Women’s History in Pasadena

 How to Celebrate Women’s History in Pasadena

-February 29, 2024 | Posted in Things To Do
+March 04, 2025 | Posted in Things To Do

 Celebrate Octavia Butler

 There are many ways to celebrate the incredible Octavia Butler, who was born and raised in Pasadena.
 Butler attended Washington Junior High School, which was later called Washington STEAM Multilingual Academy, was just recently renamed the Octavia E. Butler Magnet.
 They named their library after the famous alumna in 2020 with a mural in her honor.
 Visit the The Huntington Library to admire the collection Octavia Butler’s archives and start a 2.5 mile walking loop to Experience Butler’s Pasadena on Foot.
-On the walking loop, visit Nikki High in her recently opened bookstore highlighting female authors and BIPOC writers at Octavia’s Bookshelf on your way to Octavia E. Butler Magnet school.
+On the walking loop, visit Nikki High in her bookstore highlighting female authors and BIPOC writers at Octavia’s Bookshelf on your way to Octavia E. Butler Magnet school.

 The Norton Simon Museum